 Group ‘C’: Born of generations of neglect and exclusion, cast adrift of mainstream society, there exists a substantial minority group.
 Largely ignored, they carry little or no weight, except as society’s whipping boy.

-And, as we approaches the 3rd decade of the 21st century, I can’t help thinking how little society’s hierarchy has changed over the centuries.
+And, as we enter the 3rd decade of the 21st century, I can’t help thinking how little society’s hierarchy has changed over the centuries.
 Such that: –

 Throughout life, child ‘A’ will be guaranteed the very best life has to offer.
 The best childhood, the best education, the best opportunities, the best jobs – in whatever field they choose.
 The very best of everything life has to offer falling straight into their lap.
 Their future pretty much preordained.

-Whereas children born into groups ‘B’ and ‘C’ will be guaranteed to face barriers child ‘A’ will never even be aware of.
-They and their descendants forever living in the shadow of group ‘A’.
-Their future also pretty much preordained.
+Whereas children born into groups ‘B’ and ‘C’ will be guaranteed to face barriers child ‘A’ will never even be aware of, their future also pretty much preordained; they and their descendants forever living in the shadow of group ‘A’.

 Not because they are inferior or less deserving, but simply as a result of the ‘A’ ‘B’ ‘C’ birth lottery – courtesy of a status quo rooted and locked in a bygone age and the Right-wing ideology that sustains it.An ideology that offends the values, senses and morality of the 21st century.